 Click here for an outline of the amount paid with respect to service in any of the listed positions.
 The amount is paid in addition to the basic compensation on the bi-weekly payroll and is fully taxable.

-All Members whose home base is outside the Capital Regional District (CRD) are expected to have accommodation in the Victoria area so they may attend sessions of the Legislature, participate in the work of assigned parliamentary committees, and undertake other MLA duties, as required.
-The Capital City Living Allowance provides funds for a Member living outside the CRD to have a second temporary accommodation while serving as an MLA.
+All Members are expected to have accommodation within reasonable distance to the Legislative Precinct so they may attend sessions of the Legislature, participate in the work of assigned parliamentary committees, and undertake other Member duties, as required.
+The Capital City Living Allowance (CCLA) provides funds for a Member to have temporary accommodation in the Victoria area while serving as an MLA.
+The Capital City Living Allowance is available to Members whose primary residence is located 40km or more by road or ferry from the Legislative Precinct.
+The Speaker may also deem a Member eligible for this allowance if, for health or accessibility reasons, the Member requires secondary accommodation in Victoria to conduct their parliamentary duties.

 Members are required to complete a Capital City Living Allowance form to receive the Capital City Living Allowance.
-There are several options available to Members for the Capital City Living Allowance, depending upon whether they decide to rent accommodation, to purchase a second residence, or to stay in commercial hotel accommodation for those days they must be in Victoria.
-The Capital City Living Allowance option chosen by a Member is effective until the Member’s living arrangements change, at which time the Member will submit a new form to change their option.
+There are several options available to Members for the Capital City Living Allowance, depending upon whether they decide to rent accommodation, to purchase a second residence, or to stay in commercial hotel accommodation for days they must be in Victoria.

 Option 1: Rental